NeevCohen/cmap/README.md

 A minimal hashmap implimintation written in C.

-Cmap includes all of the basic features of a hashmap -
+Cmap includes all the basic features of a hashmap -
 * Setting values
 * Getting values
 * Removing values